 Cue every woman’s reaction around the world:

 Let’s break down Akin’s quote.
 1) “Shut that thing down?”
-Akin, that’s what parents say say to their teenage kids in a ’90s Freddie Printz Jr. movie when the parents catch wind about their chillrens throwing a house party without permission.
+Akin, that’s what parents say say to their teenage kids in a ’90s Freddie Prinze Jr. movie when the parents catch wind about their chillrens throwing a house party without permission.
 Women’s bodies aren’t magic.
 The unwanted sperm doesn’t go bye-bye because the woman made a wish to not get pregnant while rubbing on a Sacagawea coin.
-Although if it were possible that a prayer and rubbing on a gold coin could end prevent a pregnancy, I’m sure the Republicans would be trying to find a way to ban the currency.
-Anyway, the point is that the way that Akin acts as though the body “shut[ting] that thing down” somehow makes the situation better.
-“Hey ladies, sure you might get raped, but you can just totally ctrl + alt + del the pregnancy like it’s a Dell computer.”
+Although if it were possible that a prayer and rubbing on a gold coin could prevent a pregnancy, I’m sure the Republicans would be trying to find a way to ban the currency.
+Anyway, the point is Akin acts as though the body “shut[ting] that thing down” somehow makes sexual assault less awful: “Hey ladies, sure you might get raped, but you can just totally ctrl + alt + del the resulting pregnancy like it’s a Dell computer.”
 Gee, thanks, privileged White man.

 3) “First of all, from what I understand from doctors, that’s [getting pregnant following rape] really rare.”
 I would like to know which doctors these are, Akin.
 You can’t go around tossing out vague generalities on television like they’re facts, especially on serious matters like this.
 Well, just in case you were wondering, here are the facts according to the Department of Obstetrics and Gynecology in their report about rape-related pregnancy that they published in the NCBI: